-This test helps us to characterize the band pass parameters of the antenna.
+This test helps us to characterize the bandwidth parameters of each antenna.
 The information is useful in determining how much the antenna element contributes to filtering out of band energy as well as whether or not the antenna is functioning correctly.
 The results from the VSWR testing indicated all antennas and associated components were functioning properly.
 The full data from this testing has been presented in Appendix A. Typical data recorded from the locomotive is presented in Table A below.